smart-edge-open/specs/doc/enhanced-platform-awareness/openness-vcac-a.md

 ## VPU, GPU Device Plugins & HDDL Daemonset
 Kubernetes provides the [Device Plugins framework](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/) that is used to advertise system hardware resources.
 The device plugins of interest for VCAC-A are: [VPU](https://github.com/intel/intel-device-plugins-for-kubernetes/blob/master/cmd/vpu_plugin/README.md) and [GPU](https://github.com/intel/intel-device-plugins-for-kubernetes/blob/master/cmd/gpu_plugin/README.md) that are installed as part of the VCAC-A installation sequence that is performed by OEK.

-Another ingredient involved in the inference execution through VCAC-A VPUs is the *HDDL-daemon* that acts as an arbiter for the various applications/Pods trying to gain access to VPU resources, is deployed as a [Kubernetes Daemonset](https://github.com/OpenVisualCloud/Dockerfiles/blob/master/VCAC-A/script/setup_hddl_daemonset.yaml).
+Another ingredient involved in the inference execution through VCAC-A VPUs is the *HDDL-daemon* that is deployed as a [Kubernetes Daemonset](https://github.com/OpenVisualCloud/Dockerfiles/blob/master/VCAC-A/script/setup_hddl_daemonset.yaml) – it acts as an arbiter for the various applications/Pods trying to gain access to VPU resources,.
 Thereby, the OpenNESS cluster is ready for onboarding application availing the VCAC-A acceleration without worrying about other dependencies.

 ```shell
 $ kubectl get daemonsets -A